cbureriu/xilinx-14.7-patch-for-Win10-32-64/README.md

 For PlanAhead 14.7 you still need to manually add '-m32' to the shortcut like so that the target becomes:
 C:\Xilinx\14.7\ISE_DS\PlanAhead\bin\planAhead.bat -m32

-The usage and revert assumes installation to c:\Xilinx folder.
+The patch scripts have to be executed in the Xilinx installation folder.
+The usage below assumes installation to C:\Xilinx folder.
 You can change that to your folder, if different.

 # usage